...

 Our customer, a payments company developing an omnichannel solution with 20+ components, was facing low predictability, insufficient visibility, siloed processes, and misaligned teams distributed over six geographies.
 Execution certainty was low, and dependencies were not managed, with leadership having no dependable data for making decisions.
 Complexity scaled faster than coordination mechanisms.

-NextAgile collaborated with the organization to overcome these systemic issues.
+NextAgile collaborated with the organization to overcome these systemic issues through its enterprise agile transformation consulting and Agile consulting services.
 With role-based training, coordinated cadences, portfolio practices inspired by SAFe, community building, and visibility dashboards, we brought 130+ engineers across 22 component teams into a shared way of working.
 Alignment, not tooling, became the primary constraint.

 The payoff?
 Transparent role accountability, portfolio dashboards in real time, lowered dependency risks, enhanced predictability, decreased cycle times, and increased cultural uptake of Agile practices.
 This white paper is a summary of the business issues, phased transformation strategy, realized outcomes, and takeaways that other enterprises can apply within their own mass-scale Agile adoption experiences.
 Agility was positioned as an enterprise synchronization problem.